XTLS/Xray-docs-next/docs/en/config/transports/tls.md

 When left empty, the value in `address` is used automatically if that value is a domain name.

-Special value `"FromMitM"` causes Xray to use the SNI extracted from TLS decrypted by a `dokodemo-door` inbound.
+Special value `"FromMitM"` causes Xray to use the SNI extracted from TLS decrypted by a `tunnel` inbound.

 > `verifyPeerCertByName`: string

 Client-only.
 The SNI used for certificate verification.
 Multiple domain names can be separated with `,`; it is enough for any one SAN in the certificate to match one of them.
 This overrides the `serverName` used for verification and is intended for special cases such as domain fronting.

-Special value `"FromMitM"` causes Xray to additionally include the SNI extracted from TLS decrypted by a `dokodemo-door` inbound.
+Special value `"FromMitM"` causes Xray to additionally include the SNI extracted from TLS decrypted by a `tunnel` inbound.

 > `rejectUnknownSni`: bool